 There are many reasons to consider an integrated approach for your next event.
 Here are just a few:

-– Increased Flexibility: An integrated approach gives you the flexibility to tailor the event experience to each individual attendee and to focus on inclusion for your audience.
-With the ability to mix and match virtual and live elements, you can create a custom event that meets the needs of your audience.
+An integrated approach gives you the flexibility to tailor the event experience to each individual attendee and to focus on inclusion for your audience.
+With the ability to mix and match virtual and live elements, you will create a custom event that meets the needs of your audience.

 Event Integration isn’t new